JleMyP/wol/README.md

 port can be passed at the build stage - `--build-arg PORT=8000`, or at the launch stage - `-e PORT=8000`.
+default user has no root permissions, so the port can't be less than 1024, or you can launch the container with root user - `-u root -e PORT=80`.
 other configurations can be passed wia `GUNICORN_CMD_ARGS` variable.